Signs of Moisture Under Vinyl Flooring

 Soft or spongy flooring is one of the most concerning signs of moisture under vinyl flooring.
 This usually means moisture has reached the subfloor and begun weakening its structure.

-When moisture saturates plywood or OSB subflooring, the wood fibers expand and lose strength.
-Over time, this leads to compression when weight is applied.
-That is why the floor feels slightly flexible or uneven when walked on.
+When moisture saturates plywood or OSB subflooring, the wood fibers can swell, weaken, and compress under weight.
+That is why the floor may feel flexible, uneven, or spongy when walked on.

 Common situations that lead to soft flooring include:

-If the flooring feels soft in multiple locations or continues worsening, it may indicate that moisture damage has spread into the subfloor.
-In these cases, understanding the underlying causes of structural softness can help determine next steps.
-More detail about this condition is explained in why flooring feels soft after water damage.
+If the flooring feels soft in multiple locations or continues worsening, moisture may have spread into the subfloor.
+For a deeper diagnosis of structural softness, see why flooring feels soft after water damage.

 Musty or Damp Odors Near the Floor